alexisdrakopoulos/personal_website/content/posts/machine_learning/books_for_mles.md

 [Sheldon Ross](https://amzn.to/41s02Vc) offers an introduction to probability models, though the book is quite slow paced.
 His other book [First Course in Probability](https://amzn.to/3m3aCSp) is a bit faster paced and covers the fundamentals quickly in the first few chapters.

-There exist many more advanced books such as [High Dimensional Probability](https://amzn.to/3Zq7kH8) by Vershynin that cover interesting topics in great depth.
+There exist many more advanced books such as [High Dimensional Probability by Vershynin](https://amzn.to/3Zq7kH8) and [Probability: A Graduate Course by Gut](https://amzn.to/3IV9lpp) that cover interesting topics in great depth.
 These are however not necessary for most.

 ### Probabilistic Programming